zozzlethena/docs/pages/tokenomics.md

 To support the health of the protocol and ecosystem, the Commissaire (a Curve-esque _Emergency DAO_) will have the right to disable hostile gauges.

-The Commissaire will initially consist of seven members from the Velodrome team and prominent figures from within the Optimism community.
+The Commissaire will initially consist of seven members from the Velocimeter team and prominent figures from within the Optimism community.